Marvast: Population

 At the time of the 2006 National Census, the city's population was 7,585 in 1,966 households, when it was in Marvast District (Note: Renamed the Central District of Marvast County) of Khatam County.
 The following census in 2011 counted 8,865 people in 2,437 households.
 The 2016 census measured the population of the city as 9,379 people in 2,790 households.

 After the census, the district was separated from the county in the establishment of Marvast County and renamed the Central District with Marvast as the new county's capital.

 Geography

 Mountainous area

 This area is at the bottom of the Zagros Mountains.
 There are also caves such as the House of God Cave, Lee Dark, Baba Zahid, Korah Springs and 2500-year-old Karakhan Karangan and Alley of gardens in Chenarnaz village in Isar Marvast village is one of the tourist attractions of the region.

 2- Plain and Desert: Rhubarb Plain and the flowers of Arsalan and Salt Lake, as well as the delhi hills (sandy hills) in the eastern part of Marvast, which is about 5 times the height of Mount Rig Mehriz, is one of the most beautiful and unique attractions of Marvast.

 Historic and natural attractions

-Marvast is located 2 kilometers from the center of the province and has districts of Herarbanjan and Isar.
+Marvast is located 2 kilometers from the center of the province and has two districts: Herarbanjan and Isar.